We protect what we love.

 Solution

-All of us, no matter what our connection to the living world, must not turn our backs on the natural environment’s power to heal.
-Many of us are familiar with how plants and animals can heal us emotionally.
-We are less familiar with how natural processes utilized by what is coined as Lo-Tek — defined as a simple, unsophisticated, uncomplicated, and pre-dating the industrial revolution — can help stabilize the climate.
-These natural processes utilize more stable restoration techniques that are already around us that protect against biodiversity loss.
+All of us, regardless of our connection to the living world, must not turn our backs on the natural environment’s power to heal.
+Many of us are aware of how plants and animals can heal us emotionally.
+However, we are less familiar with how natural processes, referred to as Lo-Tek — defined as simple, unsophisticated, uncomplicated, and predating the industrial revolution — can help stabilize the climate.
+These natural processes employ more stable restoration techniques that are already present around us to protect against biodiversity loss.

 Ancient Wisdom —— Landrace species are at the heart of this.